|

 5: Biophilic Design (sketches and 3D

-Objective: Design an object of that uses the principles of Biophilic
+models) Objective: Design an object of that uses the principles of Biophilic

+design.
 Read this article about Biophilic Design.
+This

 is the beginning of your final project and your last hurrah.
 You will begin by coming to class with